rohanor/evecacheparser/EveCacheParser/readme.txt

 		Method parameter: The name or names of a cache folder.
 	Use to explicitly set which folders that contain cache files you want the parser to search.
+	Default folder is "CachedMethodCalls" if none is set.
 	You can either set them all at once or one by one, internally they get accumulated.
 	e.g.